rpi-mercerxlab/BeyondGPA/docs/API-Specs/V1/Student-Projects.md

 ### Project Search `GET` `/api/v1/project`

 Lists all projects with the `public` visibility that meet the specified criteria.
 All users can call to this endpoint.
-Users can filter by keywords, the majors of the contributors, the skills demonstrated on the project, or the group / course they worked on this project with.
+Users can filter by keywords, the skills demonstrated on the project, or the group / course they worked on this project with.
 Items within the same field have an OR relationship, while each field will have an AND relationship.
 If a field is empty, then it is excluded from the filter

 For example, the query:
 `keywords`: ["Rocket", "Spaceflight"]
-`majors`: ["Mechanical Engineering", "Computer Engineering"] `skills`: ["CAD", "FEA"]
+`skills`: ["CAD", "FEA"]
 `groups`: []

-Will return all projects that have "Rocket" OR "Spaceflight" OR Both in their title or description, AND have at least one contributor majoring in "Mechanical Engineering" OR "Computer Engineering", AND have at least either "FEA" OR "CAD" specified as one of the skills, AND is made as a part of any group.
+Will return all projects that have "Rocket" OR "Spaceflight" OR Both in their title or description, AND have at least either "FEA" OR "CAD" specified as one of the skills, AND is made as a part of any group.